The importance of waiting well.

 Here Paul is encouraging us to do 3 things.

-The first is to be steadfast.
+The first encouragement Paul gives us is to be steadfast.

 What does that look like?

-Well another word for steadfast is single-minded.
+Well, another word for steadfast is single-minded.
 We can’t allow ourselves to be swayed by what we see happening in the world around us.
 Being steadfast is choosing to be dedicated and faithful to the work ( the people and the tasks) that the Lord has given us and to hold onto Kingdom principles and God promises.

 When we are immoveable we are anchored, the foundations of our faith and who we are in Christ are rooted in Him.
-So that When our world is rocked we have a constant foundation in God and we have peace of mind because our security is in Him.
+So that when our world is rocked we have a constant foundation in God and we have peace of mind because our security is in Him.

 A verse that comes to mind is Hebrews 10:23-24.
 It says: